uselagoon/lagoon/docs/using_lagoon/active_standby.md

 * `lagoon-production`
 * `lagoon-standby`

-The `lagoon-production` alias will resolve point to whichever site is defined as `productionEnvironment`, where `lagoon-standby` will always resolve to the site that is defined as `standbyProductionEnvironment`
+The `lagoon-production` alias will resolve to whichever environment is currently in the API as `productionEnvironment`, where `lagoon-standby` will always resolve to the environment that is defined as `standbyProductionEnvironment`.

+> As the active/standby switch updates these as required, `lagoon-production` will always be the `active` environment.

 These alias are configurable by updating the project, but be aware that changing them may require you to update any scripts that rely on them.